ThabisoXakata/Intro-to-HTML-CSS-/README.md

 ### Margin and Padding
 Styling with CSS VS Styling Inline.

+Styling with CSS - Refers to Cascading stylesheet, used to dictate how evrything is going to be displayed on your web page.
 In-line styling - Refers to adding visual enhancements to your code within HTML without linking a stylesheet from CSS.
 When used, it can only add style to the sides of the text(from left to right)
-- Margin  - Refers to the area that starts after the section's border.
+- Margin  - Refers to the area that starts after the section's border, simply refers to the space surrounding the element.
-- Padding - Refers to the area just outside text's border
+- Padding - Refers to the space inside the element.